eldridgea/blog/content/post/back-to-windows.md

-+++
+---
-author = "Eldridge Alexander"
+author: "Eldridge Alexander"
-date = 2020-01-13T12:03:11Z
+date: 2020-01-13T12:03:11Z
-description = "Using Windows again so I can use Linux effectively." draft = false hero = "/img/microsoft-surface.jpg" slug = "back-to-microsoft" title = "Back to Microsoft"
+excerpt: "Using Windows again so I can use Linux effectively."
-+++
+draft: false
+hero: "/img/microsoft-surface.jpg"
+slug: "back-to-microsoft"
+title: "Back to Microsoft"
+authors:
+  - Eldridge Alexander
+---

 I recently was on the hunt for a new laptop, and after over a decade of *nix/macOS laptops, decided to go with Windows 10 on a [Surface Pro 7](https://www.microsoft.com/en-us/surface/devices/surface-pro-7/tech-specs).
 Even with my daily workflow still being heavily Linux based, between the Surface line’s hardware, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about), and the new Windows Terminal it was the perfect balance for what I needed.